On this page

 If Amplitude detects events that meet a task's criteria, those suggested tasks appear in the Suggestions view under Data > Assistant.
 If automation is available for that task, a banner appears above the suggestion.

 Click the banner to turn on automation for future matching events.
-You are taken to the window to complete the task set up.
+Amplitude takes you to the window to complete the task set up.

 You can remove any current automation.
-When removing an automation, you can specify if you want to affect any pending changes or to only affect future changes.
+When removing an automation, you can specify whether you want to affect any pending changes or to only affect future changes.

 To remove an automated task